Hawker Hurricane: Air defence in the Soviet Union

-The Hawker Hurricane was the first Allied Lend-Lease aircraft to be delivered to the Soviet Union with a total of 2,952 Hurricanes eventually delivered, becoming the most numerous British aircraft in Soviet service.
+The Hawker Hurricane was the first Allied Lend-Lease aircraft to be delivered to the Soviet Union, with a total of 2,952 Hurricanes eventually delivered, becoming the most numerous British aircraft in Soviet service.
 Many Soviet pilots were disappointed by the Hawker fighter, regarding it as inferior to both German and Soviet aircraft.

-In July 2023, a crate of 8 Hurricanes was found buried in Ukraine.
-These had been supplied by the US but under the terms of Lease Lend, the Russians did not have to pay for equipment which didn't survive the war.
+In July 2023, a crate of eight Hurricanes was found buried in Ukraine.
+These had been supplied by the US, but under the terms of Lease Lend, the Russians did not have to pay for equipment that did not survive the war.

-During 1941, Mk.II Hurricanes played an important air defence role when the Soviet Union found itself under threat from the approaching German Army, who were advancing across a broad front stretching from Leningrad and Moscow to the oil fields in the south.
+During 1941, Mk.II Hurricanes played an important air-defence role when the Soviet Union found itself under threat from the approaching German Army, which was advancing across a broad front stretching from Leningrad and Moscow to the oil fields in the south.
 Britain's decision to aid the Soviets meant sending supplies by sea to the far northern ports, and as the convoys needed to sail within range of enemy air attack from the Luftwaffe based in neighbouring Finland, it was decided to deliver a number of Hurricane Mk.IIBs, flying with Nos.
 81 and 134 Squadrons of No. 151 Wing RAF, to provide protection.
-Twenty-four were transported on the carrier Argus, arriving just off Murmansk on 28 August 1941, and another 15 crated aircraft on board merchant vessels.
+Twenty-four were transported on the carrier Argus, arriving just off Murmansk on 28 August 1941, with another 15 crated aircraft on board merchant vessels.
 In addition to their convoy protection duties, the aircraft also acted as escorts to Soviet bombers.

-Enemy attention to the area declined in October, at which point the RAF pilots trained their Soviet counterparts to operate the Hurricanes themselves.
-By the end of the year, the RAF's direct role in the region had ended, but the aircraft themselves remained behind and became the first of thousands of Allied aircraft that were accepted by the Soviet Union.
-Although Soviet pilots were not universally enthusiastic about the Hurricane, twice Hero of the Soviet Union Lt.
+Enemy attention to the area declined in October, when the RAF pilots trained their Soviet counterparts to operate the Hurricanes themselves.
+By the end of the year, the RAF's direct role in the region had ended, but the aircraft remained behind and became the first of thousands of Allied aircraft that were accepted by the Soviet Union.
+Although Soviet pilots were not universally enthusiastic about the Hurricane, twice-Hero of the Soviet Union Lt.
 Col. Boris Safonov "loved the Hurricane", and RAF Hurricane Mk.IIB fighters operating from Soviet soil in defence of Murmansk, destroyed 15 Luftwaffe aircraft for only one loss in combat.
 However, in some Soviet war memoirs, the Hurricane has been described in very unflattering terms.